Fall Mantel Decorating Ideas

 Give Thanks Mantel

 For many people, giving thanks is a big part of fall.
+Luckily, there are many fall mantel ideas to acknowledge it.
 Courtney (adiamondinthestuff.com) spoke to Thanksgiving with her warm gratitude-theme mantel.
 Layered frames and a wheat arrangement add height and depth, while white touches guide the eye across the mantel.
 Stencils came in handy for the lettering on her burlap banner and painted pumpkins.

 Layered Fall Mantel

 Myra (myblessedlife.net) took a more-is-more approach to her fall mantel.
-"I love to layer items for the biggest impact," she says.
+"I love to layer items for the biggest impact," she says - layering is key for many mantel ideas.
 An antique stove board creates a rustic backdrop for other fall elements.
 Myra hung her DIY burlap-and-lace wreath from a gilded frame.
 Make your own wreath by wrapping 1/2 yard of burlap around an 18-inch straw wreath.
 Add ruffles or rosettes with a glue gun to mix up the colors and textures.

 Vintage Oak-Leaf Mantel Banner